-• Not allowing assessments to be conducted on any applicant that fails to meet intake criteria (e.g., does not live in state and has not indicated intent to move)

-- Not allowing waiver enrollment to anyone without an appropriate level of care within 30 days of waiver enrollment - Not allowing any waiver service to be authorized that is not indicated in the service plan - Flagging and recording all cases where any federal regulations or state policies are not being followed appropriately.
+- Not allowing assessments to be conducted on any applicant that fails to meet intake criteria (e.g., does not live in state and has not indicated intent to move) - · Not allowing waiver enrollment to anyone without an appropriate level of care within 30 days of waiver enrollment - Not allowing any waiver service to be authorized that is not indicated in the service plan - Flagging and recording all cases where any federal regulations or state policies are not being followed appropriately.

-The Electronic Visit Verification (EVV) system includes an Interactive Voice Response System (IVRS) and mobile application used by providers to record service provision.
-The EVV receives information from Phoenix, such as authorized services, schedule and frequency of authorizations, phone numbers of waiver participants and information about providers and provider workers.
-The EVV indicates the agency, worker and service being performed and for which waiver participant.
+Care Call is an Electronic Visit Verification (EVV) system that includes an Interactive Voice Response System (IVRS) and mobile application used by providers to record service provision.
+Care Call receives information from Phoenix, such as authorized services, schedule and frequency of authorizations, phone numbers of waiver participants and information about providers and provider workers.

+When workers provide in-home services, they call a toll-free number to utilize the EVVS or use the mobile application to indicate the agency, worker and service being performed and for which waiver participant.
 This is compared with the service authorization to ensure that claims are made only for authorized services and only up to the authorized amount.
-The EVV system now also captures the tasks performed and observations by in-home workers.
+The Care Call system now also captures the tasks performed and observations by in-home workers.

 Providers use the Phoenix system to produce reports regarding the provision of service.
 In addition, claims are now submitted to MMIS for payment by Phoenix daily (except Mondays).
 This results in a quick turnaround in payments to providers because the claims are always submitted with the correct procedure code, amount, etc.